Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 Some tips for baking the best vegan pumpkin cheesecake:

 - Avoid opening the oven door for at least 1 hour while the cheesecake is baking.
-This will create sudden temperature drops and may cause the cheesecake to crack.
-However, if your cheesecake is browning on top, you can quickly open the oven door to cover the cake pan.
+Sudden temperature drops can cause the cheesecake to crack.
+However, if your cheesecake is browning on top, quickly open the oven to cover the cake pan.

 - If your oven runs hot or has strong top heating elements, tent your cake pan with aluminum foil or a small oven-safe tray at the beginning of baking.
 This will prevent your cheesecake from burning.